Co-Curriculum

 Purpose

-The Accreditation Council for Pharmacy Education (ACPE) Standards 2016 require that professional pharmacy degree programs include co-curricular activities (CCAs) to ‘complement and advance the learning that occurs within the formal didactic and experiential curriculum’.
-The educational outcomes 2013 of the Center for the Advancement of Pharmacy Education (CAPE) of Domain 2 “Essentials for Practice and Care” reinforce promoting health and wellness and population-based care.
-CAPE’s Domain 3 “Approach to Patient and Care” emphasizes problem solving, education, patient advocacy, collaboration, cultural sensitivity and communication.
-CAPE’s Domain 4 “Personal and Professional Development” emphasizes self-awareness, leadership, innovation, entrepreneurship and professionalism.
+The Accreditation Council for Pharmacy Education (ACPE) Standards 2025 require that professional pharmacy degree programs include co-curricular activities (CCAs) to ‘complement and advance the learning that occurs within the formal didactic and experiential curriculum’.
+The educational outcomes 2022 from the Center for the Advancement of Pharmacy Education (CAPE) highlight key competencies across several domains:

 Objectives

-LAU’s School of Pharmacy co-curriculum allows pharmacy students to participate in self-directed lifelong learning through personal and professional development activities that are aimed to enhance students’ knowledge, skills, abilities and attitudes to become well-rounded practitioners.
-In collaboration with LAU’s Office of Civic Engagement (OCE), a diverse pool of CCAs specifically designed to develop and advance pharmacy students’ skills in the following arenas:
+LAU’s School of Pharmacy co-curriculum allows pharmacy students to participate in self-directed lifelong learning through personal and professional development activities that are aimed to enhance students’ knowledge, skills, abilities and attitudes and shape their professional identity, to become well-rounded practitioners.
+In collaboration with several school and university offices, as well as student societies, a diverse pool of CCAs is specifically designed to develop and advance pharmacy students’ skills and attitudes in the following areas:

-6. Communication (Communicator) – Effectively communicate verbally and nonverbally when interacting with an individual, group, or organization (CAPE 3.6).
+- Communication (Communicator) – Actively engage, listen, communicate verbally, nonverbally and in writing when interacting with or educating an individual, group, or organization (CAPE 2.2).

-7. Self-awareness (Self-aware) – Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation, and emotions that could enhance or limit personal and professional growth (CAPE 4.1).
+- Self-awareness (Self-aware) – Examine, reflect on, and address personal and professional attributes (knowledge, skills, abilities, beliefs, that could enhance or limit growth, development, and professional identity formation) (CAPE 3.1).

 Co-Curricular Activities